Coty Inc. (COTY) Just Got Our Attention

-Coty Inc. (NYSE:COTY) went down by -2.47% from its latest closing price compared to the recent 1-year high of $11.12.
-The company’s stock price has collected -1.76% of loss in the last five trading sessions.
+Coty Inc. (NYSE:COTY) went down by -0.29% from its latest closing price compared to the recent 1-year high of $11.12.
+The company’s stock price has collected 7.81% of gains in the last five trading sessions.
 Press Release reported on 11/22/21 that Coty Inc. Prices $500 Million of Senior Secured Notes

 Is It Worth Investing in Coty Inc. (NYSE :COTY) Right Now?